ocaml-flambda/flambda-backend/HACKING.md

 Some of our tests are expect tests run using a custom tool called `flexpect`.
 Corrected outputs can be promoted using `make promote`.

-See `HACKING.jst.adoc` for documentation on additional test-related targets.
+See `HACKING.ox.adoc` for documentation on additional test-related targets.
 Here are some examples of commands you can run:

 ```